alqahtani-y/Tuwaiq-Bootcamp-Project/Project-Proposal/README.md

 ### Question/need:
 * The purpose of this project is twofold:
   * Build models (classifiers) that can discover the sentiment of Arabic sentences as either positive or negative.
-  * Test recent Arabic pretrained LMs on different datasets and compare between them.
+  * Test Arabic pretrained LM and worde embeddings on different datasets and compare between them.
-  * Investigate the impact on performance as a result of using different Arabic text types and domains.
+  * Investigate the impact on performance as a result of using different Arabic text types/domains.
 * Business, content makers and social bloggers can benefit from building this model by monitoring comments and feedbacks of their customers/followers and take faster reactions when needed.